apalbright/thelittledataset/content/post/econ-words.md

 It wasn't until the mid-1990's that DD or RD made their premiere on the scene of NBER abstracts.
 IV remained queen until 2016, when DD jumped ahead for the first time.
 Step aside [IV guys](https://twitter.com/rachdele/status/1392566114618589185).

-Of course, the percentages here are much smaller than in the CKZ (2020) context since I'm using public abstracts data rather than allowing terms to appear anywhere in the full text.
-This is not surprising; I use DD in my JMP but don't mention DD terminology in my abstract.^[If you use their full text, in fact [it looks like over 50%](https://twitter.com/AllbriteAllday/status/1392534499477450752?s=20) of papers that use quasi-experimental methods use DD methods.]
+Of course, the percentages here are much smaller than in the CKZ (2020) context since I can only observe abstract text rather than full text.
+The low percentages here are unsurprising given the common convention in applied micro abstracts to discuss what "variation" you'll "exploit" rather than exacly which quasi-experimental method you'll use.
+(More on "exploit" up next.)
+I know I use DD in my job market paper but don't mention DD anywhere in my abstract.^[With the CKS (2020) data, [it looks like over 50%](https://twitter.com/AllbriteAllday/status/1392534499477450752?s=20) of papers that use quasi-experimental methods use DD methods.]

-Regardless of whether we are using full text or just abstracts, both approaches demonstrate a plateau-ing of IV relative to DD.
+Regardless of whether we are using full text or just abstracts, both approaches demonstrate a plateau-ing of IV relative to an increasingly dominant DD.

 ---